zachmccabe/zachmccabe.github.io/_tools/exiftool-notes.md

 Last, this particular command only copies XMP tags.
 It does not copy other metadata groups, like UserData.
 (Check your original files for other metadata and set a flag to copy that over to the sidecar file if you need it.)

-For example, this beastly snippet does all of the above, and also copies UserData:description and appends it to the xmp-dc:description tag.
+For example, this beastly snippet does all of the above, and also copies UserData:description and appends it to the XMP-dc:Description tag.
 (I.e. "XMP tag content...UserData tag content".
 I'm using an ellipses here but format it however you like.):

 <pre>
 <code>exiftool '-all:all<xmp:all' '-xmp-dc:description<${xmp-dc:description}...${userdata:description}' -gpslatitude=16.7665 -gpslongitude=-3.0025 -gpsaltitude=261 -srcfile %d%f.xmp foo.mp4</code>